 The school district said they may revisit and update the policy in the future, but as for now, the policy remains in place.
 “We would have to balance that against what issues we would have in our local community, “ Fiedler states.

 Konnor’s case is not the first case of children being forced to change out of jerseys and other sports apparel because of school policies.
 Last month, school officials forced a 5-year-old kindergartner in Oklahoma City to turn his blue and yellow University of Michigan jersey inside out because it violated an anti-gang policy.

-Even the University of South Carolina is not immune from causing dress code violations.
-Students in other states have been forced to change out of articles of clothing because the article of clothing contained the word “Cocks” on it, or the nickname for the University of South Carolina’s mascot.
+Even the University of South Carolina is not immune to causing dress code violations.
+Students in other states have been forced to change out of articles of clothing because the article of clothing contained the word “Cocks” on it or the nickname for the University of South Carolina’s mascot.

 It will be interesting to see how the Greely Evans School District adjusts their policy as Peyton Manning’s jersey continues to soar on sales charts and Manning continues to soar on the field.
 The NFL Shop states the quarterback’s jersey is the most popular seller on their website.